Trump claims he has 'total' authority over reopening economy - KVIA

 Anxious to put the crisis behind him, Trump has been discussing with senior aides how to roll back federal social distancing recommendations that expire at the end of the month.

-While Trump has issued national recommendations advising people stay home, it has been governors and local leaders who have instituted mandatory restrictions, including shuttering schools and closing non-essential businesses.
-Some of those orders carry fines or other penalties, and in some jurisdictions extend into the early summer.
+While Trump has issued national recommendations advising people stay home, it has been governors and local leaders who have instituted mandatory restrictions, including shuttering schools and closing nonessential businesses.
+Some of those orders carry fines or other penalties, and in some jurisdictions they extend into the early summer.

 And governors made clear Monday they wouldn’t tolerate pressure to act before they deem it safe.